webmachinelearning/model-loader/README.md

 to ship different models per device anyway due to differences in memory and CPU.
 For example, they might ship a smaller model on a mobile device, and a larger, more accurate model for desktop.
 As long as the model format is browser-independent, it might be ok.
-In other words, it might be ok if a web site needs to serve WinML for Windows desktop, CoreML for iOS, and TensorFlow for Android, as long as those models work with the API in Edge, Firefox, Safari, and Chrome, and there’s any easy enough way to create the models in the necessary formats.
+In other words, it might be ok if a web site needs to serve WinML for Windows desktop, CoreML for iOS, and TensorFlow for Android, as long as those models work with the same API in Edge, Firefox, Safari, and Chrome, and there’s an easy enough way to create the models in the necessary formats.

 ## How can web developers protect their proprietary ML models?